 Bring Nature Inside

 It's no surprise that plants and greenery can help create a calm atmosphere in any space.
-Studies even show that indoor plants can reduce stress, anxiety, depression, and hostility.
+Studies even show that indoor plants can reduce stress, anxiety, and fatigue.
 Including natural sources of greenery throughout the studio was important to Lee and Diaz in order to create the stress-free environment they were looking for.
 Add indoor plants to your home to reap the benefits and create a lively, decorative touch.

 A variety of plants decorate this display of wellness products while an expansive mirror makes the small space feel much larger.